Riti-Botha/PAT-2023/README.md

 This project was a graded assessment task developed in 2023, when I was in grade 11.
 It involved creating a Business Management Program with comments in Afrikaans due to my school's language.

 #### Project Focus:
 I chose to design an inventory management system for the popular Roblox game, Royale High.
+This system was not used as a real-world application.
+The focus of the project was to learn more about Databases.

 #### Development Tools:
 Utilized Microsoft Access for database management, Delphi for coding, and incorporated text files in alignment with the grading criteria.